 $0

-Total cost of paying for car & running costs over 5 years
+Total cost of car & running costs over 5 years (including residual value)

-* Calculation is based on a driver in NSW with an annual gross salary of $120,000 driving 15,000km per year.
+*Calculation is based on a driver in NSW with an annual gross salary of $100,000 driving 15,000km per year.
 Running costs include: electricity, comprehensive insurance, registration and CPT, servicing and tyres.
-Pricing is accurate as of January 2024.
+Pricing is accurate as of March 2026.
+For this example, the car loan interest rate is assumed to be 8.00% p.a. with no loan fees.
 This is an example for illustrative purposes only based on the assumptions described.
 Your cost and savings may be different depending on your situation.

 GST saving on vehicle